concur/developer.concur.com/src/manage-apps/go-market-docs/app-center-partner-marketing-toolkit.markdown

 ### <a name="font-treatment-using-trademark-symbols"></a>Using trademark symbols

-Include the registered trademark symbol “®” on the terms “SAP” and “Concur” (SAP® Concur®) at firstmention in headlines and text.
-You do not need to include trademark symbols for Webor mobile sites or on projection screens.
+Include the registered trademark symbol “®” on the terms “SAP” and “Concur” (SAP® Concur®) at first mention in headlines and text.
+You do not need to include trademark symbols for Web or mobile sites or on projection screens.

 ### <a name="font-treatment-clear-space"></a>Clear Space